dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 <a name="renaming-a-column"></a>
 ## Renaming a column

 Ask yourself: "Do I _really_ need to rename a column?".
 Probably not, but if you must, read on and be aware it requires time and effort.

-If Ecto is still configured to read a column in any running instances of the application, then queries will fail when loading data into your structs.
+If Ecto is configured to read a column in any running instances of the application, then queries will fail when loading data into your structs.
 This can happen in multi-node deployments or if you start the application before running migrations.